Trump impeachment trial to focus on his attacks on election

 “That’s what the trial in the Senate will be about," she told The Associated Press on Thursday.

 Trump was impeached Wednesday by the House on a single charge, incitement of insurrection, in lightning-quick proceedings just a week after after the siege.
-Ten Republicans joined all Democrats in the 232-203 vote to impeach, making it the most bipartisan of modern presidential impeachments.
+Ten Republicans joined all Democrats in the 232-197 vote to impeach.

 No president has ever been convicted in the Senate, and it would take a two-thirds vote against Trump, an extremely high hurdle.
 Two new senators from Georgia, both Democrats, are to be sworn in, leaving the chamber divided 50-50.
 That will tip the majority to the Democrats once Kamala Harris takes office.
 The vice president is the tie breaker.